VJAI/Safe/README.md

 ## How?

 Safe is built using Cordova and with plethora of client-side technologies like Backbone, Underscore, RequireJs and Handebars.
-Ratchet is used to provide the look and feel for the app.
+Ratchet is used to give the look and feel.

 ## Setting up the machine

 You've to install Node, Grunt, Bower and Cordova.
-To configure the machine for iOS and Android developments the <a href="https://cordova.apache.org/docs/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides" target="_blank">cordova platform docs</a> will help you.
+To configure the machine for iOS and Android development please go through the <a href="https://cordova.apache.org/docs/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides" target="_blank">cordova platform docs</a>.

 ## Running Safe